 In addition to the primary faculty leader, the leadership team may include one or more co-leader(s):

-- A UNL staff leader: Some leaders invite a departmental or college advisor, an Education Abroad staff member, or a Student Affairs professional to co-lead, often assuming duties associated with student support, financial management, and cross-cultural understanding.
-Staff leaders’ travel expenses are often incorporated into the program budget.
-A staff leader typically will not expect a labor stipend.
-However, some supervisors may request a buy-out of the staff member’s time.
+A UNL staff leader: Some faculty leaders invite a departmental or college advisor, an Education Abroad staff member, or a Student Affairs professional to co-lead, often assuming duties associated with student support, financial management, and cross-cultural understanding.
+Staff leaders’ travel expenses are often incorporated into the program budget, but have also been paid by the supporting college, department, school or academic unit.
+A staff leader will not typically expect a payment specific to their role as a program leader, as the experience is aligned with their duties on campus or is a professional development experience.
+Some supervisors may request a buy-out of the staff member’s time.

-- A UNL graduate assistant: The opportunity to co-lead may be offered to a full-time UNL graduate (not undergraduate) student who is uniquely qualified to co-lead the program.
+A UNL graduate assistant/graduate/doctoral student: The opportunity to co-lead may be offered to a full-time UNL graduate (not undergraduate) student who is uniquely qualified to co-lead the program.
 The opportunity should not be offered simply as a reward or “perk.”
-The faculty leader should put in writing the expectations, limitations, duties, and privileges of the assistantship, and both the leader and assistant should sign.
+The faculty leader should put in writing the expectations, limitations, duties, and privileges of the assistantship, and both the leader and assistant should sign the contract.
 The department or college should complete the hiring paperwork for the assistant.
-A labor stipend is optional, and may be incorporated into the program budget or paid by the department/college.
+A labor stipend is optional, and may be incorporated into the program budget or paid by the department/college/school/unit.

-- A faculty leader at a partner institution: Some UNL programs run in tandem with other U.S. universities to share logistical support.
+A faculty leader at a partner institution: Some programs run in tandem with other universities to share logistical support.
 The leaders at the two institutions might agree to co-teach the course and/or serve as back-up leaders to students from the other institution.

-- A non-UNL technical expert: While rare, some faculty leaders invite a technical expert not affiliated with UNL on a permanent basis to serve as an academic co-leader.
-The primary UNL leader is responsible for ensuring that the expert understands and complies with all University policies, including those prohibiting harassment, discrimination and sexual misconduct.
-The UNL leader must share all UNL Education Abroad training materials with the expert, and will assume full responsibility for the expert’s conduct.
-The UNL leader should put in writing the expectations, limitations, duties, and privileges of the expert, and both the UNL leader and expert should sign.
-The department or college should complete the hiring paperwork for the expert.
-An expert’s travel expenses and/or labor stipend may be paid by the expert, incorporated into the program budget, or paid by the department/college.
+- A non-UNL leader: While rare, some faculty leaders invite a technical expert not affiliated with UNL on a permanent basis to serve as an academic co-leader.
+The UNL faculty leader should put in writing the expectations, limitations, duties, and privileges of the expert, and both the UNL leader and expert should sign the agreement.
+The supporting unit should complete the hiring paperwork for the expert.
+An expert’s travel expenses and/or labor stipend may be paid by the expert, incorporated into the program budget, or paid by the supporting unit.
+The expert must also attend the “Health, Safety and Student Conduct” workshop offered by the Education Abroad Office and the Office of Global Strategies to understand University policies and procedures.